 NSCN(IM) urges different Naga groups to be on board for

-The NSCN(IM), a major insurgent group in the North East, on Thursday urged different Naga groups to be on board for the Framework Agreement and be part of the final solution to the seven-decade-old Naga political issue.
-This assumes significance in the aftermath of the October 31 decision by the Centre to continue dialogues with all stakeholders including the states of Assam, Manipur and Arunachal Pradesh before bringing the Naga political issue to its final conclusion.
+The NSCN(IM) on Thursday urged different Naga groups to be on board for the Framework Agreement and be part of the final solution to the Naga political issue.
+This assumes significance in the aftermath of the October 31 decision by the Centre to continue dialogues with all stakeholders including the states of Assam, Manipur and Arunachal Pradesh before bringing the seven-decades-old Naga political issue to its final conclusion.

 The statement said that NSCN(IM) appeals to and invites all "Naga brothers and sisters in different groups with open heart to get on board the bus of Framework Agreement and be a part of the final solution in the greater interests of the people and peace and progress in the land".
 The NSCN(IM) said that it has forgiven the past mistakes of "the Naga brothers and sisters in different camps" and that they (other groups) should also forgive its (NSCN(IM) past mistakes and be reconciled.